Chia-Network/chialisp-web/docs/ref/clvm.md

 Theoretical maximum cost per block: `3,620,074,957 + 3,620,074,957 + 3,620,074,957 = 10,860,224,871` We round this number to 11,000,000,000.

 ### Maximum block size

-[todo: this section needs to be more prominent, maybe move to the top of the costs section] [most developers will want to know these details, and they'll care less about how we arrived at these numbers] The theoretical maximum size of a single block is `maximum cost per block / cost per byte`, or `11,000,000,000 / 12,000 = 916,667 bytes`.
+The theoretical maximum size of a single block is `maximum cost per block / cost per byte`, or `11,000,000,000 / 12,000 = 916,667 bytes`.
 However, this number ignores the costs of all operators.
 If you want a CLVM program to do anything useful, the maximum size would be closer to 400 KB.

 Even this number is not realistic because it assumes that a single program will take up an entire block.
 The maximum number of vanilla transactions (with two outputs) per block is 1000.
 Therefore, if there is fee pressure on Chia's blockchain, a 400 KB program would need to include a larger fee than the top 1000 vanilla transactions in the mempool -- combined -- in order for a farmer to include it.